m0r4a/000-Filesystem-Orchestrator/README.md

 metadata.json vs seed.json

 Maybe seed.json can be a checksum for all currently created files? like the baseline type thing

+#### Edits

+- .seed.json: now it's static, created once and never again
+- .medatata.json: it's static to, also used to pass variables for the templates

 ## Differences